cjdbarlow/Part-One/supplemental-oxygen.md

             The widening of the cone leads to an increase in fluid velocity and therefore a decrease in pressure, as per the Bernoulli principle.
         * Entrained air is proportional to flow rate, so the ratio of oxygen to air is constant for any given aperture size
         This is known as the **entrainment ratio**.
         * Will deliver the specified FiO<sub>2</sub> provided oxygen flow is above the minimum rate
+        Therefore become variable performance devices when inspiratory flow greatly exceeds oxygen flow.

+---
+##References
+1. Aston D, Rivers A, Dharmadasa A. Equipment in Anaesthesia and Intensive Care: A complete guide for the FRCA.
+Scion Publishing Ltd. 2014.